-It is clear at this moment that nanotechnology will continue to offer very effective solutions in many medical areas, allowing new treatments, giving more efficiency to the classic treatments, with much less suffering for the patients.
+It is clear at this moment that nanotechnology will continue to offer very effective solutions in many medical areas.
 Nanomedicine may even give answers at the level of the control of human aging.
 This world is a completely new open world, with very large potentialities at diverse scales and dimensions, very particularly in the area of telemedicine.
 It is very interesting to understand that the extent of telemedicine and telehealth success will depend on how well the heath care system exploits the capabilities of advanced information technology.
 This technology can extend the reach of medical facilities and resources, promoting efficiency, productivity, accuracy in clinical decision making, coordination and integration (Ackerman et al, 2002).